 The United States wasn’t always a military superpower.
 Many wars and battles shaped the military we know today.
-From the Continental Army led by George Washington to today’s military and the War on Terror, learn about the two centuries of military history that made the United States armed forces what it is today.
+From the Continental Army led by George Washington to today’s military and the War on Terror, learn about the more than two centuries of military history that have made the United States armed forces what it is today.

 The American Revolution

 The U.S. military formed on June 14, 1775, during the American Revolution with the country’s first formal fighting force, the Continental Army.
 The Revolution was fought from 1775 to 1783, with Washington in command.
 Many important battles during the revolution would shape the nation and its military.

 The war began with “the shot heard round the world” at the Battles of Lexington and Concord.
 With the conclusion of the war and the signing of the Treaty of Paris in 1783, the United States of America won its independence from Great Britain.

 About 4,435 U.S. service members died in the American Revolution.

 Important Figures and Events of the American Revolution

 - American Revolution Dates: April 19, 1775, to Sept.
 3, 1783.

 - George Washington: The first president of the United States, founding father and commander of the Continental Army.
 Washington also created the Badge of Military Merit, which is the inspiration for today's Purple Heart.

 - Thomas Jefferson: The third president of the United States and founding father who is responsible for writing the Declaration of Independence.